The Holy Grail of criminal psychology

 Again, it is beneficial that we learn the truth and not be lied to.
 The exciting thing is: The detection of lies is something like the Holy Grail of criminal psychology.

 For the simple reason that there is no Pinocchio factor.
-Nobody grows a long nose because he is lying.
-In addition, there is no single feature in the behavior and the appearance of a person that is a really clear reference to a lie - unless in the above can be substantive contradictions.
+Nobody grows a long nose because he lies.
+In addition, there is no single feature in the behavior and the appearance of a person that is a truly clear reference to a lie - unless the content can be contradictory.

 There are no clear indications

-Anyone who says that there are clear lying signals in humans either has no idea of the matter, is misinformed or lies himself.
-There is certainly sound evidence of a lie, but there is nothing definite.
+Anyone who says that there are clear lying signals in humans, either has no idea of the matter, is misinformed or lies itself.
+There is certainly valid evidence of a lie, but there is nothing clear.

-When looking for signals for lies or truth, one thing is especially important: The setting - the situation and the environment in which the person is, who makes a statement, is crucial.
+When looking for signals for lies or truth, one thing is particularly important: The setting - the situation and the environment in which the person is, who makes a statement, is crucial.

 Why torture brings nothing

-We all know the typical crime film examples that make us believe that building a certain amount of pressure on a person who interrogates helps and eventually triggers the truth out of it.
+We all know the typical crime film examples that make us believe that building a certain amount of pressure on an interrogated person helps and ultimately elicits the truth.

-That this is not the case has not least been proven by the brutal interrogation methods in Guantanamo Bay, which elicited fewer truths than hoped for.
+The fact that this is not the case was not least proven by the brutal interrogation methods in Guantanamo Bay, which elicited fewer truths than hoped for from the prisoners.
 Often building pressure even leads to an opposite effect.

-Because what is at stake in the search for the truth is to get people to start talking by themselves - pressure build-up and a quick aggressive approach usually lead to less useful information.
+Because what the search for the truth is about: getting people to start talking on their own - pressure build-up and a quick, aggressive approach usually lead to ineffective information.

 Recognize lies on eye movement?

-On television, in the media in general and in books, false theses and alleged knowledge about the possibilities of detecting lies are repeatedly spread.
+On TV, in the media in general and in books, false theses and alleged knowledge about the possibilities of detecting lies are repeatedly spread.
 Many just do not vote.

-So for many years the theory went around that lies can be identified by some eye movements.
+So for many years the theory went around that lies can be identified by means of certain eye movements.
 This conviction has lasted for a long time, even at detective agencies and occasionally even at the police.
 Eye movements or line of sight do not allow statements to be made about the evaluation of truth and falsehood.
-However, other features that well allow conclusions to be drawn about truth or lies could be identified.
+However, other features that well allow conclusions to be drawn about truth or lies could, however, be identified.